PX4/PX4-user_guide/en/dev_setup/building_px4.md

 ## Download the PX4 Source Code

 The PX4 source code is stored on Github in the [PX4/PX4-Autopilot](https://github.com/PX4/PX4-Autopilot) repository.

-To get the *very latest* version onto your computer, enter the following command into a terminal:
+To get the *very latest* ("main") version onto your computer, enter the following command into a terminal:

 ```sh
 git clone https://github.com/PX4/PX4-Autopilot.git --recursive
 ```

 :::note
-This is all you need to do just to build the latest code.
+If needed you can also [get the source code specific to a particular release](../contribute/git_examples.md#get-a-specific-release).
-[GIT Examples > Contributing code to PX4](../contribute/git_examples.md#contributing_code) provides a lot more information about using git to contribute to PX4.
+[GIT Examples](../contribute/git_examples.md) provides a lot more information working with releases and contributing to PX4.
 :::

 ## First Build (Using the jMAVSim Simulator)